CRAL-UVA/CRAL-UVA.github.io/_people/claudia_castagna.md

 **Office**<br>
 TBA

-Claudia is a second year student in the School of Arts and Sciences majoring in Computer Science.
-She is interested in the intersection of
-Artifical Intellgience, Cognitive Science and Robotics.
-Her research focuses on improving robotic autonomy and ddeveloping more effective reinforcement learning training environments.
+Claudia is a second year student in the School of Arts and Sciences majoring in Computer Science and minoring in Data science.
+She is interested in the intersection of Artifical Intellgience, Cognitive Science and Robotics.
+Her research focuses on improving robotic autonomy and developing more effective reinforcement learning training environments.